-Sudden is a global charitable initiative for suddenly bereaved people and the people caring for them.
-We aim to help ease the suffering of people bereaved by any kind of sudden death.
+Sudden is a charitable initiative for suddenly bereaved people and the people caring for them.
+Our mission is to ease the suffering of people bereaved by any kind of sudden death.

-- Free advice on this site about coping with a sudden bereavement
+- Providing advice on coping with a sudden bereavement

 - Free bulletins for professionals